fiveagency/ios-swift-guide/SwiftLint/README.md

 Below are examples of SwiftLint warnings when we broke some rules.

-Build will fail with SwiftLint message if we set severity as error :
+The build will fail with SwiftLint message if we set severity as error :

 ![Example](Images/Image_2.png)

-Build will succeed with SwiftLint message if we set severity as a warning:
+The build will succeed with SwiftLint message if we set severity as a warning:

 ![Example](Images/Image_3.png)